-Our team has been representing Mesa car accident victims for more than 40 years, and our lawyers have more than 90 years of combined experience.
-In that time, we’ve won a countless number of settlements and verdicts for our clients and their families, and our track record is supported by our clients’ support for our firm.
+Our team has been representing Mesa car accident victims for more than 40 years, and our injury lawyers have more than 90 years of combined experience.
+In that time, we’ve won countless settlements and verdicts for our clients and their families, and our track record is supported by our clients’ support for our firm.
 On Google, Hastings and Hastings has more than 500 five-star reviews from verified past clients, and we have more than 600 handwritten testimonials to support the quality of our work.

 Among the most serious types of injuries associated with car accidents include the following:

-Each of these types of injuries presents a significant and lasting damage to a person’s body that greatly affects their quality of life.
+Each of these types of injuries presents significant and lasting damage to a person’s body that greatly affects their quality of life.
 The law accordingly affords car accident victims with the ability to recover compensation from the parties who caused these injuries, and victims should seek that compensation to the fullest amount possible.
-If you tragically lost a loved on in a car accident, contact our Mesa wrongful death attorneys.
+If you tragically lost a loved one in a car accident, contact our Mesa wrongful death attorneys.

 According to the Arizona Department of Transportation, there were more than 120,000 car crashes on Arizona roads and highways in 2021 alone.
 Among those, more than 35,000 caused injuries, and more than 1,000 caused deaths, with the others causing property damage.
 Those numbers are staggering, and as such, it’s no surprise that car accident cases are among the most common types of personal injury lawsuits.